TL-X-org/TL-V_Projects/README.md

   - Hardware modeling in TL-Verilog, VHDL, System-C, and/or [Clash](https://qbaylogic.com/).
   - Java

 ## Visualization

 Makerchip supports "Visual Debug" (VIZ), a feature that enables custom visualization of circuit simulation, coded in JavaScript.
 Though a documented API with long-term support is not yet available, several folks are using it in its current, temporary form in projects like these.

 ### Visualization for basic digital logic instruction

 VIZ can be used to illustrate basic logic functions and concepts like logic gates, K-maps, pipelines, etc. This project would develop these visualizations.
+Bala Dhinesh implemented [basic logic gates](http://www.makerchip.com/sandbox?code_url=https:%2F%2Fraw.githubusercontent.com%2Fstevehoover%2Fmakerchip_examples%2Fmaster%2Flogic_gates.tlv).

 **Required skills**
   - JavaScript and VIZ
   - Basic TL-Verilog

 ### Visualization of SweRV

-The SweRV core is an open-source SystemVerilog RISC-V CPU core developed by Western digital.
+The SweRV core is an open-source SystemVerilog RISC-V CPU core developed by Western Digital.
 It is an interesting core for college course and is being highlighted in the [RVfpga course](https://www.imgtec.com/news/press-release/imagination-announces-the-first-risc-v-computer-architecture-course/) for one.
 Visualizing the operation of the core can greatly enhance the learning experience.
 This project aims to do so.

-This project is underway in collaboration with [Manoj Sharma at IIT Delhi](https://www.ece.bvcoend.ac.in/site/home/index/319).
-Collaborators are welcomed.
+SweRV is be built and simulated within Makerchip in [this repo](https://github.com/stevehoover/SweRV_VIZ).

 **Required skills**
   - JavaScript and VIZ
   - CPU microarchitecture
   - SystemVerilog

 ### Visualization for BaseJump STL